MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-add-media-attachments.md

 ## Send an Adaptive Card

 While you can use the _message factory_ to create a message that contains an attachment (of any sort), an _Adaptive Card_ is one specific type of attachment.
-Note that some channels don't support Adaptive Cards, and channels that do may only partially support them.
+Not all channels support Adaptive Cards, and some channels may only partially support Adaptive Cards.
 For example, if you send an Adaptive Card in Facebook, the buttons won't work while texts and images work well.
 The message factory is a Bot Framework SDK helper class used to automate creation steps for you.

 Adaptive Cards are an open card exchange format enabling developers to exchange UI content in a common and consistent way.
 However, not all channels support Adaptive Cards.